-Kaziranga National Park situated in between two districts of Assam – Golaghat, and Nagaon.
-The park is situated on the banks of river Brahmaputra.
-It has been declared as a world heritage site by UNESCO.
+Kaziranga National Park is situated between two districts of Assam – Golaghat, and Nagaon.
+The park is situated on the banks of the river Brahmaputra.
+It has been declared a world heritage site by UNESCO.
 It covers an area of approximately 430 sq km.
-The park is a house to two-thirds of all one-horned rhinoceroses of the planet.
+The park is a house to two-thirds of all one-horned rhinoceroses on the planet.

 The huge region of Kaziranga includes of tall elephant grass, dense tropical broadleaf forests, and marshland.
 Four major rivers including the Brahmaputra River crosses the Kaziranga.
 The park also has several small water bodies.
 In the year 1905, it had been established as a reserve forest and celebrated its centennial in 2005. .

 Kaziranga National Park offers two exclusive safaris like Elephant Safari and Jeep Safari that provides an extensive view of the jungle of Kaziranga National Park.